Posts Tagged ‘advertising’

 But just because it’s cheap and easy doesn’t mean it’s smart.
 In fact, it’s usually a waste of money.
 Business cards and advertisements are simply designed for different work.

 The job of business cards is to make it easy for people to reach you.
-And that’s all they does.
-They work because you hand them out to people who have already expressed an interest in what you do.
+And that’s all they do.
+They work because you hand them out to people who have already expressed an interest in being able to contact you.

 On the other hand, the job of an advertisement is to help people decide if they’re interested in what you do.
-It has to tell people what you do, and how you do it better (or differently) than others.
+It has to tell people what you do – and why you do it better or differently than others.
+It has to provide some call to action.
 It also may need to include a coupon or special offer of some kind to allow you to track results.
 And, of course, it must include at least a few critical bits of contact information.

 If you plan to advertise, spend time thinking about how your ad must differ from your business card in order to really sell your product or service.
 If you’re not able to make that commitment, then find another way to invest in your business.